 Food Freedom Foundation works tirelessly to defend the rights of sustainable family farms and artisan food producers from government harassment and overreach.
-We contribute to the success of the Farm-to-Consumer Legal Defense Fund (FTCLDF), while also providing advocacy, education, and support for both farmers and consumers.
+We contribute to the success of like-minded organizations, while also providing advocacy, education, and support for both farmers and consumers.

 Our goal is to promote a fair and independent farm to consumer ecosystem that preserves and enhances the environment and its natural resources.

 Family farms, artisan food producers, cottage food makers.
 Our efforts advocate for and defend the rights of small farming operations to offer meat, poultry, eggs, dairy products, produce and prepared food directly to consumers without a license.

 Imagine a world where what you eat is decided by a government bureaucrat hundreds of miles away from your home and community.
 Imagine someone telling you what you can and cannot feed your family and who you can and cannot get that food from.

 That day is today.
 That agency is the FDA.

 Food Freedom Foundation is committed to one goal: the right to choose what food you eat and where you buy it from.